Documentation Index

 - Set Authentication Method to

-Client Credentials - Set Login Type to Agent and set Agent to Application Identity
+Client ID and Secret (Services) - Set Login Type to Agent and set Agent to Application Identity

 - Under Identity Roles, select IT Agent